 Before artists like Merle Haggard put Bakersfield on the map and the Buckaroos helped define flashy wardrobe choices, West Coast country singer and rockabilly progenitor Rose Maddox wowed audiences with her family's tight musical performances and her colorful Western costumes.

 Roselea Arbana Maddox was born on Aug.
-15, 1925 in Boaz, Al. She was the fifth of seven children from a sharecropping family.
+15, 1925 in Boaz, Alabama.
+She was the fifth of seven children from a sharecropping family.
 Although they were born in the same Sand Mountain region that begat the Delmore Brothers, the Louvin Brothers and the band Alabama, the Maddox family's musical story began after their dad relocated the whole family to California in the early '30s.

 While living in Modesto, Rose began singing with her brothers Fred, Cal, Cliff and Don as her backing band--with younger sibling Henry joining after Cliff's 1949 passing.
 They became local radio stars in the late '30s as the Maddox Brothers and Rose.
 Back then, if there was anything more appealing to fans of old-time music than a pre-teen singing talent, it was a country and Western family band.

 In the '40s and '50s, the family became part of the recording industry through sessions for 4-Star and Columbia Records.
 Songs like their covers of Hank Williams' "Move It On Over" and "Honky-Tonkin" teased the birth of rock 'n' roll by adding an upbeat swing to honky tonk music.
 The gentler storytelling of Woody Guthrie's "Philadelphia Lawyer" finds the group on the ground level of bluegrass.
 This versatility came in part from brother Fred's before-its-time talent playing slap bass.
 His accompaniment allowed the group to jump between gospel, jazz, cowboy songs and country music without skipping a beat.

 Beyond making historically great records that sounded more like rockabilly by the mid-'50s, the Maddox Brothers and Rose wowed audiences as a touring band, including trips out East to the Louisiana Hayride and the show that put Nashville on the musical map, the Grand Ole Opry.

 From Family Band Member to Bluegrass Royalty